numfocus/gsoc/2017/proposals/patni-harshit.md

 - Implementing a 2D color bar
 - Developing 2D color maps : They can be created by doing bi-linear interpolation between four colours.
-Also major focus would be on developing perpetual colormaps so that color blind people have no difficulty in distinguishing colors.
+Also major focus would be on developing perceptually friendly colormaps so that color blind people have no difficulty in distinguishing colors.

 ## Schedule of Deliverables